jondon09/infrastructure-as-code/README.md

 ### Project Title - Deploy a high-availability web app using CloudFormation

-This folder provides the starter code for the "ND9991 - C2- Infrastructure as Code - Deploy a high-availability web app using CloudFormation" project.
+Infrastructure as Code - Deploy a high-availability web app using CloudFormation" project.
 This folder contains the following files:

-#### final-project-starter.yml
+#### baseStack.yml

-Students have to write the CloudFormation code using this YAML template for building the cloud infrastructure, as required for the project.
+baseStack.yml holds the infrastructure code.

-#### server-parameters.json
+#### baseParam.json

 Students may use a JSON file for increasing the generic nature of the YAML code.
-For example, the JSON file contains a "ParameterKey" as "EnvironmentName" and "ParameterValue" as "UdacityProject".
+For example, the JSON file contains a "ParameterKey" as "ENV" and "ParameterValue" as "Dev".

-In YAML code, the `${EnvironmentName}` would be substituted with `UdacityProject` accordingly.
+In YAML code, the `${ENV}` would be substituted with `Dev` accordingly.

 endpoint for deployed application